Tttaras1/game/README.md

 Test task for ThePerson company.

-Please go to develop branch to view the game.
+Please go to development branch to view the game.